ASaiM/hmp_mock_tests/doc/report/report.md

 The expected species *Candidata albicans* is missing in both dataset results, because of the used *MetaPhlAn2* database.
 The phylogenetic markers for this species seem to be missing in *MetaPhlAn2* database: even on a dataset with only sequences extracted from *Candidata albicans* reference genomes, this species is not found with *MetaPhlAn2*.

-Other missing species correspond to underrepresented species, *i.e.* species whose few sequences are found using mapping (Figure \ref{species_abundances}).
+Other missing species (*e.g.* *Enterococcus faecalis* or *Lactobacillus gasseri*) correspond to underrepresented species, *i.e.* species whose few sequences are found using mapping (Figure \ref{species_abundances}).
 The phylogenetic signal is then too low to detect these species using *MetaPhlAn2*.
-For both datasets, ASaiM framework can not detect any species with mapping-based relative abundance smaller than 0.1\% (Figure \ref{species_abundances}).
+Indeed, for both datasets, ASaiM framework can not detect any species with mapping-based relative abundance smaller than 0.1\% (Figure \ref{species_abundances}).

 One species with mapping-based relative abundance higher than 0.1\% is not found for SRR072232 datasets: *Bacillus cereus thuringiensis*.
 Few phylogenetic markers for this species are found in *MetaPhlAn2* database.
 Indeed, on dataset with only *Bacillus cereus thuringiensis* reference genome's sequences, phylogenetic markers for *Bacillus cereus thuringiensis* are found in very low percentage of sequences (0.14\% of sequences against 2.28\% on average for other expected species).
 The phylogenetic signal may be then too low to detect this species inside whole metagenomic sequences.

 ### Comparison of ASaiM taxonomic results with EBI metagenomics taxonomic results

-We can now compare ASaiM taxonomic results to *EBI metagenomics* ones (Figure \ref{asaim_taxonomy}).
+We can now compare ASaiM taxonomic results to *EBI metagenomics* ones.

 \begin{figure}[h!]
     \centering